-Brené Brown is someone you have likely heard others talk about fanatically if you are not the fanatic.
+Brené Brown is someone you have likely heard others talk about fanatically — especially if you’ve ever explored vulnerability, courage, or read a Brené Brown shame book — if you are not the fanatic yourself.
 I personally and professionally love Brené’s work on shame, relationships, and how to live and love with our whole person.
-Daring Greatly is one of the books that has distributed Brené’s research to the general public and you don't have to have a social sciences degree to understand, apply, or use in your daily life.
+Daring Greatly is one of the books that has brought Brené’s research to the general public, and you don't have to have a social sciences degree to understand, apply, or use in your daily life.

-Daring Greatly spends a lot of time prompting you to be real with yourself; As you read Daring Greatly, you are challenged to look at all the parts of your life that you are trying to forget… or that you have worked hard to forget.
-With Brené’s help you face failures, identity crisis, shame, and unmet needs that you have as a human with boldness and kindness.
+The book spends a lot of time prompting you to be real with yourself.
+As you read, you are challenged to look at all the parts of your life that you are trying to forget… or that you have worked hard to forget.
+With Brené’s help, you face failures, identity crises, shame, and unmet needs that you have as a human — with both boldness and kindness.

-I must add a disclaimer, that while Daring Greatly is one of the most encouraging and helpful books I have ever read, it has been a challenge to apply in the most crucial moments.
-I first read this book in 2015, and the moments where I have been challenged, to be honest, to explore the pain I have experienced and to allow other people into my failures and shame experiences have been the most difficult… and the most healing.
+While Daring Greatly is one of the most encouraging and helpful books I have ever read, it can be a challenge to apply in the most crucial moments.
+I first read this book in 2015, and the times where I have been challenged to be honest, to explore pain, and to allow other people into my failures and shame experiences have been the most difficult… and also the most healing.

-If you want to see what I am talking about in this post before you purchase Daring Greatly, you can check out her famous TedTalk X Huston (2012), or her Netflix series: A Call to Courage, or her new podcast: Unlocking Us.
+If you want to get a taste of Brené’s work before you purchase Daring Greatly, you can check out her famous TEDx Houston talk (2012), her Netflix special A Call to Courage, her podcast Unlocking Us, or explore her earlier books like The Gifts of Imperfection.

 ©Grayson Wallen 2021.
 All Rights Reserved.
 Terms & Conditions Apply.